Canon 1D Mark II vs 1D Mark III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1D Mark II and the 1D Mark III have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark II and the 1D Mark III have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the 1D Mark III was followed by the Canon 1D Mark IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1D Mark II and 1D Mark III can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Canon 1D Mark III Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark II or the Canon 1D Mark III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D Mark II: